-Then, the estimated β can be interpreted as an elasticity that captures the change in match probability of each ethnicity when its population changes on either side of the border.
-This interpretation is similar to the standard in equation (3); both can be interpreted as a probability of drawing two connected people in each country.
-Equation (4), however, incorporates the heterogeneous population structures in African countries and allows for a large amount of subgroups within two countries that are connected.
+Second, the interpretation is equivalent to the search and matching literature where a match is defined when two individuals of the same characteristics are drawn.
+Since these characteristics are stochastic, the likelihood of a match is given in probabilities.
+Here, characteristics are distributed along ethnic lines and thus the fraction of the population representing an ethnicity in the importing country is equivalent to the likelihood that an exporting firm from the exporting country finds a match in the importing country.
+Then, the estimated β can be interpreted as an elasticity that captures the change in match probability of each ethnicity when its population changes on either side of the border.12 This interpretation is similar to the standard in equation (3); both can be interpreted as a probability of drawing two connected people in each country.
+Equation (5), however, incorporates the heterogeneous population structures in African countries and allows for a large amount of subgroups within two countries that are connected.

 Third, an alternative interpretation of the coefficient β is akin to iceberg trade costs: Ethnic connections capture the 'ethnic distance' between two countries.
 The ethnic composition of a country can be reflected by a vector $\overrightarrow{e_c}$ that contains the population shares of all possible ethnic groups $e \in E$.
-The product $\overrightarrow{e_c} \times \overrightarrow{e_d}$ then results in a linear distance measure between countries e and e in terms of ethnicity.
+The product $\overrightarrow{e_c} \times \overrightarrow{e_d}$ then results in a linear distance measure between countries c and d in terms of ethnicity.
 Then, similar to the interpretation of larger geographic distances between countries reducing trade, larger 'ethnic distances' also reduce trade by capturing increasing dissimilarity between countries.